 My doctor is always telling me to cut down on the amount of sugar in my diet.
 I eat healthy in almost every way, but sugar is that insidious little gremlin that always seems to get the better of me.
 Today, Carmella over at The Sunny Raw Kitchen posted a recipe for fudge that she found on the Raw Freedom Community.
 I’ve always been skeptical of raw chocolate desserts, which usually leave me underwhelmed with their chalky texture or bitter aftertaste, but I had all of the ingredients in the kitchen so I decided to give this one a go.

 Wow!
-I was literally shocked with the finished product, and so was my husband.
-It tastes amazing, very similar to my grandmother’s fudge.
-It can be frozen to create a true fudge-like texture, or it makes a great chocolate sauce if poured right from the blender.
+I was literally shocked with the finished product.
+The taste and texture are amazing, very similar to my grandmother’s traditional chocolate fudge.
+It can be chilled to create a true fudge-like texture, or it makes a great chocolate sauce if poured right from the blender.
 This recipe is definitely going into my mega-yum file.

-Now, I must mention that while this fudge does not have any refined sugar in it, it is not a sugar-free dessert fit for diabetics or a low glycemic diet.
-But if you are just looking for a healthier, unprocessed alternative to a chocolate, this recipe may very well make your heart and taste buds sing.
+Now, I must mention that while this vegan fudge does not have any refined sugar in it, it is not a sugar-free dessert fit for diabetics or a low glycemic diet.
+But if you are just looking for a healthier, unprocessed alternative to a chocolate fudge, this recipe will make your heart – and taste buds – sing.